Concealing Sensitive Samples against Gradient Leakage in Federated Learning: Experiments

-\paragraph{Models} We consider three model architectures with different complexities.
-LeNet \citep{lecun1998gradient} for the MNIST dataset, which has four convolutional layers and one fully connected layer, and uses Sigmoid as non-linear activation function.
-ConvNet for CIFAR10 dataset having the same model structure that was used in Soteria \citep{sun2021soteria} where activation layers are ReLU.
-We use the ResNet18 \citep{he2016deep} for HAM10000 and CelebA datasets.
+\paragraph{Datasets.} We consider four datasets, namely MNIST~\cite{lecun1998gradient} with image resolution $28\times 28$, CIFAR10~\cite{krizhevsky2009learning} with image resolution $32\times 32$, CelebFaces Attributes (CelebA) Dataset~\cite{liu2015faceattributes} with image resolution rescaled to $32\times 32$ for a fair evaluation on GGL attack and TinyImageNet~\cite{le2015tiny} with image resolution rescaled to $224\times 224$.

+\paragraph{Models.} Being consistent with existing literature, we consider three model architectures i.e., LeNet \cite{lecun1998gradient} for MNIST, ConvNet (with the same structure as in Soteria~\cite{sun2021soteria}) for CIFAR10 and CelebA, ResNet18~\cite{he2016deep} for TinyImageNet.

-\paragraph{Evaluation metrics} To compare between the sensitive data and their reconstructions, we use peak signal-to-noise ratio (PSNR) as used in the paper~\citep{balunovic2021bayesian} and structural similarity index measure (SSIM)~\citep{wang2004image}.
-For PSNR and SSIM, the smaller the number, the better the performance.
-We use accuracy on the test set to measure overall models performance.
-We use balanced accuracy on the CelebA dataset.
+\paragraph{Metrics.} To quantify the quality of reconstructed images and compare them with the original sensitive data, we use peak signal-to-noise ratio (PSNR) as used in the work~\cite{balunovic2021bayesian}, and structural similarity index measure (SSIM)~\cite{wang2004image}.
+Besides, we use the learned perceptual image patch similarity (LPIPS) metric~\cite{zhang2018perceptual} for experiments on TinyImageNet.
+When measuring PSNR and SSIM, lower values indicate better performances.
+When it comes to LPIPS, a higher number indicates a better performance.
+We report classification accuracy values on the respective test sets and the protected data to measure the FL performance.